ravendb/book/Intro/Intro.md

 I'm a developer at heart.
 That means that one of my favorite activities is writing code.
 Writing documentation, on the other hand, is so far down the list of my favorite activities that one could say it isn't even on the list.
-I do like writing blog posts, and I've been maintaining an [active blog](http://ayende.com/blog) for over a decade now.
+I do like writing blog posts, and I've been maintaining an [active blog](http://ayende.com/blog)^[You can find it at http://ayende.com/blog] for close to fifteen years.

 ## About this book